Vasya619/Upwork-Job-Analyzer/README.md

 **Major enhancements in this fork:**
 - Multi-page scraping (5-10+ pages vs. original 1 page)
-- Full search page URL
+- Full search page URL (you need to customize)
 - Intelligent batch classification to handle 250-500+ jobs
 - Timestamped folder organization (no more overwrites)
 - Enhanced progress tracking and logging